Implementing call tracking and reporting is essential for your marketing strategy. Learn eight crucial call tracking metrics you need to know.

 But how exactly can you get this information if you have the same phone number listed on your website, in newspapers, social media channels, local listings, advertisements, and landing pages?

-To ensure an effective call tracking and reporting strategy, you should use unique tracking numbers to advertise in these channels.
-For online activity, instead of placing a static tracking number, your should use dynamic phone numbers.
+To ensure an effective call tracking and reporting strategy for your Google Adwords, you should use unique tracking numbers to advertise in these channels.
+For online activity, instead of placing a static tracking number, you should use dynamic phone numbers.

 Detailed reporting for the number that was dialled gives you insight into which of your advertising channels are generating the most amount of calls.